Does Progesterone cause Cancer?

-Essential video viewing for any man over 40!
+Essential video veiwing for any man over 40!

-Use between 100/3ml-200/6ml mg of progesterone daily.
-More maybe needed, vary the amount used following symptoms as a guide.
+Use between 100-200mg of progesterone daily, this equates to 3-6ml of Natpro.
+More might be needed, vary the amount used following symptoms as a guide.
 If radiation therapy is called for put the cream directly on the burn, as it has soothing, pain reducing and regenerative properties.
 Progesterone is neuroprotective, it prevents lipid peroxidation and confers vascular protection.
 As an anti-inflammatory agent, progesterone has been shown to reduce the response of natural killer cells as well as other known initiators of inflammation.

-There is mounting evidence that many, 78 at the last count, if not all our modern diseases, syndromes and symptoms are possibly linked to a vitamin D3 deficiency, CANCER is one of them.
-It is extremely important that you have your vitamin D3 level tested.
-Please visit Benefits of vitamin D3 and Vitamin D Council websites and take the time to view this video on cancer.
+There is mounting evidence that many - 78 at the last count - if not all our modern diseases, syndromes and symptoms are possibly linked to a vitamin D deficiency, CANCER is one of them.
+It is extremely important that you have your vitamin D level tested.
+Please visit Benefits of Vitamin D and Vitamin D Council website.
+Please take the time to view this video on cancer.

-Another excellent video to watch is that of Dr Bruce Lipton who is one of the discoverers of epigenetics.
-He explains that it is possible to change the way a gene expresses itself via nutrition and our minds.
-Vitamin D3 being of extreme importance.
-The video is long but well worth the view, see here.
-And this video by Dr Carole Baggerly who was diagnosed with breast cancer, see here.
+Another excellent video to watch is that of Dr Bruce Lipton who is one of the discoverers of epigenetics, He explains that it is possible to change the way a gene expresses itself via nutrition and our minds.
+Vitamin D being of extreme importance.
+The video is long but well worth the view.
+See here.

-The Ketogenic Diet has produced some amazing results.
+Mention must be made of the Ketogenic Diet and it's roll in cancer.
 Please read Dr Mercola's page on the diet under References.

 Please Note: Cancer feeds off sugar - cut back or cut out!